mikeoc61/currency_monitor/README.md

 - currency_config.py contains various configuration definitions along
   with currency abbreviations and their associated descriptions.
-This file is only used with the lambda versions.
+This file is only used with the lambda versions and also references other CSS and HTML files stored remotely to be loaded at runtime.

-- main.css contains CSS Stylesheet formatting which is copied to a publicly accessible AWS S3 bucket and linked to from both lambda versions.

 ## Dependencies:

 Command line version requires that CL_KEY environment variable be set prior to execution.
-The lambda version expects the key and other variable to be defined in currency_config.py.
+The lambda version expects the key and other variables to be defined in currency_config.py.

 To obtain a CL key and review pricing options visit: https://currencylayer.com